mas-bandwidth/netcode/README.md

 # Author

 The author of this library is [Glenn Fiedler](https://www.linkedin.com/in/glennfiedler).
+He's a veteral game developer with netcode he wrote being used in many games, including Titanfall and Apex Legends!

 Other open source libraries by the same author include: [yojimbo](http://libyojimbo.com) and [reliable](https://github.com/networkprotocol/reliable.io)

-Glenn is now the founder and CEO of Network Next.
-Network Next is a radically new way to link networks together.
-A new internet where networks compete on performance and price to carry your traffic.
-Check it out at https://networknext.com

 # Sponsors